 Where am I?
 What is this?

-I am a staff writer for the website Narratively and have bylines in a variety of other publications.
-I was lucky enough to work as a reporter for newspapers in southwestern Ohio and the Tularosa Basin of New Mexico, which were hugely formative experiences to me as a writer and a human being.
-Links to most of what I’ve written can be found in the menu to the right of this one.
+My writing has been published in a number of venues online and in print, and I am a longtime contributor to Narratively, a respected online magazine with a ton of amazing true stories.
+I was lucky enough to work as a reporter for newspapers in Ohio and New Mexico, which were hugely formative experiences to me as a writer and a human being.

-Please feel free to get in touch about anything I’ve written!
-I’m always open to freelancing opportunities and helping you to ghostwrite or coauthor a book you have in mind.
+Please feel free to get in touch about anything I’ve written or with a story I should look into!
+Additionally, I’m always open to freelancing opportunities and helping you to ghostwrite or coauthor a book you have in mind.

 In general, I love cats, I love tubing, I love to travel, I love the most stridulous of death metal, and I love being outside.

-I can be reached at theyawningchasm [at] gmail [dot] com or through the social media accounts associated with this site.
-Thanks!
+I can be reached at theyawningchasm [at] gmail [dot] com.

 Dylan…